davideast/hnpwa-api/README.md

    browserCacheExpiry: 300, // in seconds (5 min is the default)
    cdnCacheExpiry: 600, // in seconds (10 min is the default)
    firebaseAppName: 'hnpwa-api', // defaults to hnpwa-api
-   port: 3002 // serves locally when passed, remove for production });
+   localPort: 3002 // serves locally when passed, remove for production });
 ```